This reference contains common terms and definitions to help you find your way around The Things Stack.

 - (DevEUI)

-- A 64 bit extended unique identifier for your device.
-This is programmed by the manufacturer and should not be changed.
+- A 64-bit globally unique device identifier.
+DevAddr is defined by the manufacturer and should not be changed.
 It should be provided to you by the manufacturer, or printed on the device.
+DevEUI, along with the AppEUI and AppKey, is used during device activation to securely authenticate and register device on the network.

 - Device ID